Paqmind/react-ultimate/README.md

 Fortunately absolute imports can be emulated with some amount of twist.
 The requirement here is to keep IDE navigation and autocompletion features working.
 Script **bin/install** add symlinks for every project entry point like `frontend` or `backend` in **node_modules**.
-Browserify require to keep `package.json` for every such entrypoint but Webpack is free of this limitation.
+Browserify requires to keep `package.json` for every such entrypoint but Webpack is free of this limitation.

 This project is 100% relative-imports free.

 ### Flux vs Baobab